-Our data loggers can be used for many different purposes.
+Our dataloggers can be used for many different purposes.
 They can make and record measurements, control electrical devices, or both.
-Their multifaceted capabilities include functioning as PLCs or RTUs.
+The dataloggers' multifaceted capabilities include functioning as PLCs or RTUs.
 They have many different channel types, allowing nearly all sensor types to be measured on a single unit.
-For example, one data logger can measure strain on turbine blades, wind speed, and power output of the turbine, even while controlling peripheral devices.
+For example, one datalogger can measure strain on turbine blades, wind speed, and power output of the turbine, even while controlling peripheral devices.
 The CR1000 with an LLAC4 peripheral can measure up to 10 low-level ac output anemometers.
-If long cable runs are being avoided, our CR200-series data loggers can be deployed in a wireless network configuration, allowing cost effective monitoring at each level of a wind assessement tower.
+If long cable runs are being avoided, our CR200X-series dataloggers can be deployed in a wireless network configuration, allowing cost effective monitoring at each level of a wind assessment tower.

-Almost any sensor can be measured by our data loggers, allowing the system to be customised for each application.
-Typical sensors include, but are not limited to: sonic anemometers, 3-cup and propellor anemometers, wind vanes, temperature sensors (air, water, equipment, and product), solar radiation, electrical current, resistance, power, and voltage.
+Almost any sensor can be measured by our dataloggers, allowing the wind energy system to be customized for each application.
+Typical sensors include, but are not limited to: sonic anemometers, 3-cup and propeller anemometers, wind vanes, temperature sensors (air, water, equipment, and product), solar radiation, electrical current, resistance, power, and voltage.

-The availability of multiple telecommunications and on-site options for retrieving data or reporting site conditions also allows our systems to be customised to meet exact needs.
-Options include: radio, telephone, cellphone, voice-synthesized phone, satellite, and ethernet.
+The availability of multiple telecommunications and on-site options for retrieving data or reporting site conditions also allows our systems to be customized to meet exact needs.
+Options include: radio, telephone, cellphone, voice-synthesized phone, satellite, and Ethernet.
 Systems can be programmed to send alarms or report site conditions by calling out to computers, phones, radios, and pagers.

 Our PC-based support software simplifies the entire data acquisition process, from programming to data retrieval to data display and analysis.
 Our software automatically manages data retrieval from networks or single stations.
 Robust error-checking ensures data integrity.
 We can even help you post your data to the Internet.

-If you would like to view your options for wind speed sensors, please visit our sensor pages, or contact one of our applications engineers.
+If you would like to view your options for wind speed sensors, please visit our sensor pages or contact us.